 We already know a lot about our podcast listeners.
 Exact numbers, locations, age, sex... it’s a far deeper, and more accurate level of audience data than say, something like a radio which in the UK relies on the antiquated RAJAR system.
 The depth of that data is growing all the time, and this creates an interesting layer of added value.

 Audio analytics tools are starting to provide information not only on what file/show a user listens to but what specific content they enjoy, how long they listen, optimum times of day for consumption and even topical turn-offs.
 Spotify can already target adverts based on categories such as age/location of their audience but with even more big data they could create a hugely powerful advertising formula.
-By applying information on-trend and behavior patterns to their wider listener base they can serve far more focused, impactful promotions to their entire portfolio both music and podcast.
+By applying information on-trend and behaviour patterns to their wider listener base they can serve far more focused, impactful promotions to their entire portfolio both music and podcast.

 Digital Audio does indeed seem to be entering a golden era but it's down to much more than more ears on the product.
-More information on individual listeners and better tracking of audience behavior means that not only can platforms tempt their listeners to listen for longer but they can also serve them hugely targeted, personalized adverts whilst they do so.
+More information on individual listeners and better tracking of audience behaviour means that not only can platforms tempt their listeners to listen for longer but they can also serve them hugely targeted, personalized adverts whilst they do so.

 We know from Facebook how powerful targeted adverts inserted into a content stream can be - why shouldn't audio harness the same power?